limansky/limansky_me/pages/about.md

 ---
 title: About me
+subtitle: Who I am and what I'm doing
 ---

 Hi!
 I'm Mike Limansky.
 I was born in 1982 in USSR, and I've been living in Russia.